juliendehos/misodoc2/book/commonmark.md

 # CommonMark

-MisoDoc supports the [CommonMark](https://commonmark.org/) specification.
+MisoDoc2 supports the [CommonMark](https://commonmark.org/) specification.

 You have everything you would expect from basic Markdown, like *italic*, **bold**, [links](intro.md).